-Location-restricted knife is defined by the Texas Penal Code 46.01 as a knife with a blade over five and one-half inches.
+Location restricted knife is defined by Penal Code 46.01 as a knife with a blade over 5 1⁄2 inches.

-Knuckles as defined by the Texas Penal Code 46.01 are any instrument consisting of finger rings or guards made of a hard substance and designed or adapted for inflicting serious bodily injury or death by striking a person with a fist enclosed in the knuckles.
+Knuckles are any instrument consisting of finger rings or guards made of a hard substance and designed or adapted for inflicting serious bodily injury or death by striking a person with a fist enclosed in the knuckles.

-Look-alike weapon means an item that resembles a weapon but is not intended to be used to cause serious bodily injury.
+Look-alike weapon means an item that resembles a weapon but is not intended to be used to cause bodily injury.

-Machine gun as defined by the Texas Penal Code 46.01 is any firearm that is capable of shooting more than two shots automatically, without manual reloading, by a single function of the trigger.
+Machine gun is any firearm that is capable of shooting more than two shots automatically, without manual reloading, by a single function of the trigger.